Setting Up Compound (Stacked) Tax Rules in Magento (CE 1.8/EE 1.13 & Later)

 Note: This article provides information about how to set up tax calculations in Magento Community Edition (CE) and Enterprise Edition (EE).
-The information is based on CE 1.8 and EE 1.13; some options here might not apply to earlier versions.
+The information is based on CE 1.8 and EE 1.13 and later versions; some options here might not apply to earlier versions.

 Important: No guarantee is offered with respect to any of the information given here.
 Please contact an expert before you take any decisions about tax matters.

 For compound taxes, the total cost of a product or service is taxed at one rate, and then the total of that amount, including the first tax amount, is taxed a second time.
 Compound tax is also known as stacked tax.

 Regular tax calculation works as shown in the following figures:

 An example regular tax calculation is shown in the following figures: